filfreire/filfreire.github.io/_posts/2020-02-25-discovery.md

 - No, agile testing is not really a thing.
 You have testing and its surrounding context where it's inserted;
 - No, manual testing is not really a thing, the same way it doesn't make sense to say manual thinking, manual questioning, ...;
 - No, we can't get along.
 We can still be friends outside of work, even lovers, but we need to have some level of critical distance to hunt down certain bugs and problems;
 - No, I can't QA that for you.
-You wan't me to TEST it?
+You want me to TEST it?
 Did anyone tell you yet the [meaning of Quality Assurance](https://www.youtube.com/watch?v=jwDOPJyjLLA)?
 - ...

 And there's always these two sides, who both offend and feel offended, invested in a strugle between